johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

         },
       };
     },
+    // ...
   ],
 };
 ```

-It's possible the code required to add this link will become simpler [if this pull request lands](https://github.com/facebook/docusaurus/pull/8077).
+It's possible the code required to add a `link` tag will become simpler [if this pull request lands](https://github.com/facebook/docusaurus/pull/8077).
 Until then, we will need to use a plugin.

 It's also worth knowing that historically the Web Monetization API used a `meta` tag instead of a `link` tag - and that tag used the `$` prefix instead of `https://`.
 That tag looked like this: